 - The Melanin Linx Project: This initiative connects you, a Black LGBT2SQ youth, with a Black LGBT2SQ mentor to support your life skills, resiliency and connection to communities

-- SOY Lead: This paid peer leadership program provides advanced training in peer education to those of you who are 12-25 years old and have faced barriers
+- SOY Lead: This paid peer leadership program provides advanced training in peer education to those of you who are 29 and under and have faced barriers

 - Mondays, Wednesdays, Thursdays, Fridays: 11 am to 5 pm